niuus/Snes9xRX/README.md

 From this setup option you can configure the way Snes9x RX loads and saves.
 Your options are Load Device, Save Device, Load Folder, Save Folder, Auto Load and Auto Save.
-Clicking on all of the options except the ones about folders, will let you toggle through their settings.
-Clicking on the folder options will bring up a text box where you can enter any other path you wish to use, in case you have the need to customize it.
+Clicking on all of the options will let you toggle through their settings.
+Those labeled with "folder" will bring up a text box where you can enter any other path you wish to use, in case you have the need to customize it.
 This is also true for the Cheats, Screenshots, Covers, and Artwork options.

-Snes9x RX has two types of saves - one is the SRAM which is the save game data (this is only applicable if the game you're playing supports battery saving) and the other is Snapshots, which are real time saves.
+Snes9x RX has two types of saves - one is the SRAM, which is the save game data (this is only applicable if the game you're playing supports battery saving), and the other is Snapshots, which are real time saves.
 Real time saves allow you to save your game in it's current state and resume it at a later time.

 ```
 	• Load Device -	SD, USB, DVD, Network and Auto Detect

 	• Save Device - SD, USB, Network and Auto Detect

 	• Auto Load - SRAM, Snapshot and Off